pingcap/docs/br/rawkv-backup-and-restore.md

 > **Warning:**
 >
-> This feature is deprecated since v6.2.0 and no support will be provided.
+> This feature is deprecated since TiDB v6.2.0 and no support will be provided thereafter.

 Backup & Restore (BR) supports backing up and restoring RawKV (used by TiKV and PD) in particular.
 This document describes how to back up and restore RawKV.